glebkuznetsov/biophys205_final_paper_combinatorial_reprogramming/final_proposal/ideas.md

 Aim 3:
 This can be more of a fishing expedition aim where we try various combinations and just see what we get.

+The gRNA array can be made to be inducible.
+This could be tissue-specific induction.
+Or induction by some extrinsic factor.
+I wonder if it's possible to insert a set of arrays that basically run a whole program of differentiation as the tissue types transition from one to the next.
+That way, once you reach a particular tissue type, you transition to the next tissue type, ignoring the fact that the environment might not be ideal.
+In a way, you're forming a deep well.

+The big vision here is an almost digital approach to reprogramming cells.
+Given a cell type of interest, we should be able to press the right knobs to obtain that cell type.
+If we can control expression of the genome, both up and down regulation, we should be able to go against whatever signals the physical environment is trying to send.

+Which tissue?
+Eventually, we want to be able derive every cell type of interest.

+Murry, Keller, 2008 describe creating various cell types.
+Reading this now.

+Can we eventually achieve shaping goals without genetic modification?

+Combinatorial Genetics En Masse from Tim Lu to generate combinations of gRNAs